nodejs/node/doc/api/process.md

 * `9` **Invalid Argument**: Either an unknown option was specified, or an option requiring a value was provided without a value.
-* `10` **Internal JavaScript Run-Time Failure**: The JavaScript source code internal in Node.js's bootstrapping process threw an error when the bootstrapping function was called.
+* `10` **Internal JavaScript Run-Time Failure**: The JavaScript source code internal in the Node.js bootstrapping process threw an error when the bootstrapping function was called.
 This is extremely rare, and generally can only happen during development of Node.js itself.
 * `12` **Invalid Debug Argument**: The `--inspect` and/or `--inspect-brk`